rahulgopinath/rahulgopinath.github.io/_posts/2019-12-08-python-cfg.markdown

 ---

 We [previously discussed](/2019/12/07/python-mci/) how one can write an interpreter for Python.
-We hinted at that time that it could be used for a variety of other applications, including exctracting the call and control flow graph.
+We hinted at that time that the machinery could be used for a variety of other applications, including exctracting the call and control flow graph.
 In this post, we will show how one can extract the control flow graph using such an interpteter.

 A [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph) is a directed graph data structure that encodes all paths that may be traversed through a program.
 That is, in some sense, it is an abstract view of the interpreter as a whole.

+This implementation is based on the [fuzzingbook CFG appendix](https://www.fuzzingbook.org/html/ControlFlow.html)

 Control flow graphs are useful for a variety of tasks.
 They are one of the most frequently used tools for visualization.
 But more imporatntly it is the starting point for further analysis of the program including code generation, optimizations, and other static analysis techniques.
-For this post, I will focus on the visualization aspect.

 ### Prerequisites